If you are looking for a simple way to estimate alimony in your New Jersey divorce case, then let me introduce you to the “25% Rule of Thumb.”

 It’s complex, and every case is different.

-Because trials are expensive and unpredictable, many Monmouth County divorce lawyers (myself included) have seen clients and mediators turn to a simple estimate to help settle:
+Because trials are expensive and unpredictable, many New Jersey divorce lawyers (myself included) have seen clients and mediators turn to a simple estimate to help settle:

 Multiply that by 25%